How to Make Handmade Melon Pan

 Place the cookie biscuit dough onto the bread dough.
 Repeat this process with all 6 pieces.

-Place the top of the now-formed melon pan into a bowl of granulated sugar.
+Dip the top of the now-formed melon pan into a bowl of granulated sugar.
 Hold the bottom side of the biscuit dough to spread the sugar around evenly.

-Using a dough scraper or knife, score the biscuit dough surface diagonally, in a 3 by 3 pattern to give the bread its melon appeal.
+Using a dough scraper or knife, score the biscuit dough surface diagonally in a 3 by 3 pattern to give the bread its melon appeal.

 Note: Making the cookie biscuit dough can be a bit tricky.
 It is important to knead, smooth, and stretch out the biscuit dough before shaping it to avoid cracks while baking.